Jean2208/MyWebsite/_posts/2024-18-05-iclean-htb.md

   <img src="/assets/img/iclean/scripttag.png">
 </div>

 This script did not work.
 Could be the case that the `<script>` tags are filtered and sanitized.
-Let's try with another approach.
+Let's try another approach.

 <div class="article-image">
   <img src="/assets/img/iclean/imgscript.png">